jacopofar/fleximatcher-rest-interface/README.md

 How to use
 ----------
-In this example, we'll build a toy parser to identify XXX requests, like:
+In this example, we'll build a parser to identify common interactions in an IRC chat, like:

-    TODO insert an example here!!
+    Steve slaps Sam around a bit with a large trout Hello!
+    I quit, see ya

 First, run the application.
 I warmly suggest to use Docker:

      docker run -p 4567:4567 jacopofar/fleximatcher-web-interface

-The alternative is to use Maven and follow the `Dockerfile` instructions to build it upon Fleximatcher (the parsing library).
+The alternative is to use Maven and follow the `Dockerfile` instructions to build it upon Fleximatcher (the actual parsing library).

 TODO write it